Differences between Investing vs Trading

 Merck is another leading pharmaceutical company.
 It was founded in 1891 and offers a broad portfolio of products, including drugs for cancer and other diseases.
 Sanofi is a French multinational pharmaceutical company.
 It was founded in 1904 and has a strong presence in the global market.

 Who owns most Moderna shares?

-According to data from Nasdaq, the top three institutional investors in Moderna are Fidelity Management & Research Company, Wellington Management Company LLP, and Vanguard Group Inc. Fidelity Management & Research Company is the largest institutional investor in Moderna, with a 9.72% stake in the company.
+The top three institutional investors in Moderna are Fidelity Management & Research Company, Wellington Management Company LLP, and Vanguard Group Inc. Fidelity Management & Research Company is the largest institutional investor in Moderna, with a 9.72% stake in the company.
 This is followed by Wellington Management Company LLP with a 7.96% stake, and Vanguard Group Inc with a 5.73% stake.
 These three institutional investors own a combined 23.41% of Moderna, making them the largest shareholders in the company.

 Do Moderna shares pay dividends?